Airline’s early departure leaves void at Bar Harbor Airport

 [PenAir ends its service to Presque Isle airport a month early]

-An estimate on the number of passengers affected was not immediately available.
-Bar Harbor’s year-round airline, Cape Air, will continue to serve the airport, Madeira said.
+Madeira said he did not have an estimate on the number of passengers affected.
+Bar Harbor’s year-round airline, Cape Air, will continue to serve the airport.

+‘For us it will simply reduce the amount of air carrier seats available to the market in and out of our airport for the month of June.
+Luckily we still have Cape Air operating as they normally do.
+It is unfortunate about PenAir, but we will get through it,” Madeira said Thursday.

 Attempts to find another seasonal airline to serve Bar Harbor until July 1, the date Silver Airways of Fort Lauderdale is due to replace PenAir, were unsuccessful, Madeira said.